Some posts contain compensated links. Please read this disclaimer for more info.

 What I loved About The Chedi

-- Staff: All of the team that I encountered, spoke perfect English – and had extensive hospitality careers around the globe before being recruited by The Chedi.
-They were friendly (which can be a rarity in the Balkans), knowledgable about the food, wine, and the local area. (yes, I tested a few with a couple of tricky questions)
+- Staff: All of the team that I encountered spoke perfect English – and had extensive hospitality careers around the globe before being recruited by The Chedi.
+They were friendly (which can be a rarity in the Balkans), knowledgeable about the food, wine, and the local area. (yes, I tested a few with a couple of tricky questions)

-- Location: Just try to find such a luxurious hotel in Montenegro – or Croatia – or across the Balkans – in a such a secluded bay – no highrises around you – no day trippers filling up the beach – and no noise from traffic passing by.
+- Location: Just try to find such a luxurious hotel in Montenegro – or Croatia – or across the Balkans – in such a secluded bay – no highrises around you – no day-trippers filling up the beach – and no noise from traffic passing by.
 Le-sigh, what a spot it is!